 When our clients require information to improve their bids, The Bid Lab is able to provide the extensive research support they need.
 When this information is publicly available, but not immediately accessible, The Bid Lab helps our clients navigate the Freedom of Information Act (FOIA) request process.
-It is worth noting that FOIAs should be used only as a last resort for requesting information as many government agencies will readily provide this information utilizing a less formalized process.
+It’s worth noting that FOIAs should be used only as a last resort for requesting information, as many government agencies will readily provide this information utilizing a less formalized process.
 So, let’s learn how to file a Freedom of Information Act (FOIA) request!

 What Is FOIA?

 The Freedom of Information Act (FOIA) provides the public the right to request access to records from any federal agency.
-Federal agencies are required to disclose any information requested under the FOIA unless it falls under one of nine exemptions which protect interests such as personal privacy, national security, and law enforcement.
+Federal agencies are required to disclose any information requested under the FOIA unless it falls under one (1) of nine (9) exemptions which protect interests such as personal privacy, national security and law enforcement.

 Many of the exemptions may not be relevant for your industry, but the full list includes:

 Every FOIA request must be made in writing to the specific agency’s FOIA Office.
 However, most federal agencies now accept FOIA requests electronically, including by web form, email or fax.
 Keep in mind that each agency has its own process and requirements for making a request.
 Luckily, FOIA.gov provides an easily searchable list of agencies and requirements.

 Filing a FOIA Request

 The Bid Lab is here to help you submit a successful request citing federal FOIA regulations, or state-based Open Records laws.
 Should you choose to navigate this process independently, we have provided a high-level overview based on our experience and expertise below: